elenderg/PAL-1000/instruções de compilação.md

 `If the term's type's target type is nil, abort with "I'm unable to determine the type of this target." and the rider; exit.`

-`If the term's kind is "_scratch", compile the term given the rider (dereference - in place); exit.`
+`If the term's kind is "scratch", compile the term given the rider (dereference - in place); exit.`

 `Add a scratch given the term's type's target type's name and the rider's token's first.`